awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-lex-bot-postfulfillmentstatusspecification.md

 # AWS::Lex::Bot PostFulfillmentStatusSpecification<a name="aws-properties-lex-bot-postfulfillmentstatusspecification"></a>

 Provides a setting that determines whether the post\-fulfillment response is sent to the user\.
-For more information, see [ Post\-fulfillment response ](https://docs.aws.amazon.com/lex/latest/dg/streaming-progress.html#progress-complete) in the *Amazon Lex developer guide*\.
+For more information, see [https://docs.aws.amazon.com/lexv2/latest/dg/streaming-progress.html#progress-complete](https://docs.aws.amazon.com/lexv2/latest/dg/streaming-progress.html#progress-complete)

 ## Syntax<a name="aws-properties-lex-bot-postfulfillmentstatusspecification-syntax"></a>